 We have more than £80 million of ongoing energy projects, covering the entire energy journey – from generation and storage through to systems and use.

 With such scale and scope, there are a wide range of opportunities to work together with partners and collaborators across varied disciplines to help deliver a brighter and more sustainable world for future generations.

 Energy efficiency, reliability and sustainability is key.
-We’re working on systems that will help keep energy supply constant, and finding ways to persuade people to use energy at the best times.
+We’re working on systems that will help keep the energy supply constant, and finding ways to persuade people to use energy at the best times.
 Our work looks at integration challenges for decentralised energy, improving grid flexibility and the development of microgrids, smart energy networks and community-based energy schemes.

 We work closely with our local region on projects such as the UK’s largest ever trial of heat pumps.
 We’re finding out more about how today’s urban society uses energy, blending expertise from engineering and the social sciences to learn more about demand and how it can be met.

 "The size of the University and the sheer range of knowledge here allows us to bring people together from a huge range of research areas.
-This helps us to find innovative ways to tackle some of the world’s biggest energy challenges."Ian Cotton / Professor of High Voltage Technology and Director of Manchester Energy
+This helps us to find innovative ways to tackle some of the world’s biggest energy challenges."Ian Cotton / Professor of High Voltage Technology

 Energy: Research breakthroughs